Jason2Brownlee/FastGeneticAlgorithm/README.md

 > Can I get Python genetic algorithm to run about as fast as C?

-This project explores how we might develop an implementation of the "simple genetic algorithm" in Python that is about as fast as an implementation in ANSI C. It's probably not possible but it is interesting to see how close can we get.
+This project explores how we might develop an implementation of the "simple genetic algorithm" in Python that is about as fast as an implementation in ANSI C. It is interesting and to see how close can we get, then how far we can go.

 I explored this question years ago, I've just decided to make it public (someone asked me about it).
 I've since added some more versions and pushed the time closer to parity.